cshuptrine/nyckle-website-new/_posts/2023-02-07-gardyn-reduces-workload-by-70-while-growing-2x-after-implementing-computer-vision.md

 title: Gardyn Reduces Workload by 70%, Grows 2x After Implementing Computer Vision
 date: 2023-02-07
 author: george
-summary: <i>Because of the way Nyckel does things, the model trains immediately.
+summary: Because of the way Nyckel does things, the model trains immediately.
   This was rather shocking and awesome!
-The time between me seeing Nyckel on a Google search and having a model was a few minutes.</i> - Sunil Rawal, AI Lead, Gardyn
+The time between me seeing Nyckel on a Google search and having a model was a few minutes. - Sunil Rawal, AI Lead, Gardyn
 description: Gardyn uses Nyckel’s computer vision functions to monitor its customers’ home plant growing systems, significantly reducing Gardyn’s